Qualifying for Chapter 13

 When you file for Chapter 7 bankruptcy, there is no limit to the amount of debt you can have.
 However, under Chapter 13, there are maximum amounts you can have for secured and unsecured debts.

 Back in the late 1970’s, debt limits were created to restrict Chapter 13 since it was newly formed and a more streamlined option to what was available at the time.
 If you have enormous amounts of debt, Chapter 11 is an option.

 Around the middle of the 1990’s, these limits where changed:

 - $250,000 of unsecured debts

 Automatic inflation adjustments are made every three years after.

 Here’s the most recent adjustment that applies to cases filed after April 1, 2013:

 - $383,175 of unsecured debts.

-Understandably, these limits sound pretty high and most people that want to file Chapter 13 have no trouble staying under these limits.
-However, they can cause problems such as in the example of a serious medical emergency.
+Understandably, these limits sound pretty high, and most people that want to file Chapter 13 have no trouble staying under these limits.
+However, they can cause problems such as in the example of a severe medical emergency.
 For instance, if the medical emergency or condition is uninsured or perhaps exceeds insurance coverage, you can quickly exceed these amounts.

 Individual with Regular Income